top of page

 2. Electrolyte Solution: Provide a reptile-safe electrolyte solution if advised by a vet.

-1. Humid Environment: Create a humid hide with damp moss or paper towels.
+1. Humid Environment: Create a humid hide with misting, damp moss or paper towels.

 2. Soak: Bathe in lukewarm water to help loosen retained shed.